alexsaintlam/UnderCooked/README.md

 * Control animated character within the game
 * Use main character to interact with ingredients and ovens
 * Serve cooked food to score points
+* User will have a timer which will count down.

 In addition, this project will include:
 * "How to Play" instructions explaining rules of the game